Robert F. Mullen, PhD

 Register Early

 Cumulative evidence that a toxic childhood is a primary causal factor in emotional instability or insecurity has been well established.
 During the development of our core beliefs, we are subject to a childhood disturbance – a broad and generic term for anything that interferes with our optimal physical, cognitive, emotional, or social development.
-SAD senses our vulnerability and swoops in, negatively impacting our quality of life until we take strides to moderate its symptoms.
-Childhood disturbance is ubiquitous – it happens to all of us.
-What differentiates is how we react or respond to it.
-Having SAD does not make us unique or special.
-Roughly, one in four adults and adolescents experience social anxiety disorder.
+SAD senses our vulnerability and swoops in, negatively impacting our emotional well-being and quality of life.

 The negative cycle we find ourselves in has convinced us that there is something wrong with us when the only thing we are doing is viewing ourselves and the world inaccurately.
-That is a natural response to our symptoms.
-SAD sustains itself by feeding us life-consistent irrational thoughts and behaviors.
+That is a natural reaction to our symptoms.
+SAD sustains itself by feeding us irrational thoughts and behaviors.

 If you know the enemy and know yourself, you need not fear the result of a hundred battles.